-Following drawdown, the Renewal Corporation will conduct sediment survey mapping at each reservoir via drones or other high-resolution remote sensing methods.
+Following drawdown, the Renewal Corporation will conduct sediment survey mapping at Copco No. 1 Reservoir, Copco No. 2 Reservoir, and Iron Gate Reservoir via drones or other high-resolution remote sensing methods.
 The Renewal Corporation will compare the 2018 bathymetric surveys to the post-drawdown drone data to evaluate the reduction in the volume of sediment within the reservoir footprints.
 Sediment shrinkage will be accounted for using the shrinkage factor of 60% assumed and presented in the Definite Plan Report (KRRC 2018), with the exception of Copco No.2, which was shown to contain no reservoir sediment.